Tyler Johnson Game Preview: Blackhawks vs. Stars

-Tyler Johnson will be in action when the Chicago Blackhawks and Dallas Stars meet at 8:00 PM ET on Friday, December 29, 2023.
-Looking to bet on Johnson's props versus the Stars?
-Scroll down for stats and information.
+Tyler Johnson will be on the ice when the Chicago Blackhawks and Dallas Stars play on Sunday at American Airlines Center, beginning at 8:00 PM ET.
+Fancy a bet on Johnson?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.